Jamdoog/Image-Bot/README.md

 # Twicecord-Image-Bot

 NOTE: This is moving files to a Google Drive mount using rclone.
+Can change directory to where ever you want...
-This is not meant to be used in a serious manner as it will download ANY attached image or any image from twitter.
+This is not meant to be used in a serious manner as it will download ANY attached image, twitter or gyfcat.

 test.js is a test file I wrote for storing code which I couldn't get working and/or test code.
 It is not required